Skip to content

 • The DaemonModule interface and its instance-lifecycle hooks.

-• The control plane: ModuleDistributor plus the gRPC frames that carry it.
+• The control plane: ModuleDistributor plus the gRPC frames.

 • The event bridge: subscribe-registration, no firehose.

-Pre-v1, a module author had exactly one host: the controller.
-The manifest listed a single entrypoint, the lifecycle manager loaded it into the controller JVM, and the only way to influence host-local behaviour was through indirect mechanisms — REST routes the operator manually called, capability handles other modules consumed, or audit log entries someone read after the fact.
+Pre-v1, a Module author had exactly one host: the Controller.
+The manifest named one entrypoint, the lifecycle manager loaded it into the Controller JVM, and the only way to influence host-local behavior was indirect — a REST route the operator called, a capability another Module consumed, or an audit-log entry someone read after the fact.

-That works for a lot of features.
-The stats-aggregator reference module is a platform module — REST routes, MongoDB-backed storage, capability registration, frontend manifest — and it does not need to touch the daemon.
+That works for plenty of features.
+The stats-aggregator reference Module is a platform Module — REST routes, MongoDB-backed storage, capability registration, a frontend manifest — and it never touches the Daemon.
 But four shapes of work fell outside it:

-• JVM tuning per group.
-Adding -Xlog:gc* to the lobby’s launch command, enabling -XX:+HeapDumpOnOutOfMemoryError for a crash-prone bedwars group, injecting a profiling agent before a specific instance starts.
-The composition plan was not the right place — those are operator-facing config — and the daemon hard-coded the launch command shape.
+• JVM tuning per Group.
+Adding -Xlog:gc* to the lobby’s launch, enabling -XX:+HeapDumpOnOutOfMemoryError for a crash-prone bedwars Group, injecting a profiler before a specific Instance starts.
+The composition plan was the wrong place — that is operator-facing config — and the Daemon hard-coded the launch command shape.

 • Sidecar attachment.
-Starting a process on the host that watches a Minecraft instance, when it boots, and tearing it down when the instance exits.
-The daemon was the only thing that knew the instance’s PID; modules could not get at it.
+Starting a process on the host that watches an Instance when it boots and tears down when it exits.
+Only the Daemon knew the Instance’s PID.

 • Node-local observation.
-Reading the host’s /proc for a PrexorCloud instance, exporting per-host metrics, or capturing process exit signatures the daemon’s exit-code classifier did not recognise.
-The daemon owned the host context; nothing else did.
+Reading the host’s /proc for an Instance, exporting per-host metrics, or capturing exit signatures the Daemon’s classifier did not recognize.

 • Per-host capability exposure.
-A module that wanted to expose a capability whose implementation depended on the host (a disk-IO tracker, a GPU presence flag) had to either ship a controller-side shim that round-tripped over gRPC or fork the daemon.
+A capability whose implementation depends on the host — a disk-IO tracker, a GPU-presence flag — had no home short of a Controller-side shim round-tripping over gRPC.

-Each of those was a real request.
-Forking the daemon was the only answer.
+Each was a real request, and forking the Daemon was the only answer.
 We did not want that to be the answer at v1.

 public interface DaemonModule {